 Once you do that, Optimole will start automatically optimizing your images and delivering them via its CDN.
-WebP support is on by default, so there’s no need to manually enable it.
+WebP support is on by default, so there’s no need to enable it manually.

 To configure other settings, like compression levels and scaling behavior, you can go to Media → Optimole → Settings:

-To address this issue, you can use a WordPress plugin that converts images to WebP and serves WebP versions to visitors whose browsers support this format, while using the original images to visitors whose browsers don’t support it.
+However, a minority of browsers, notably Safari on older macOS versions, still don’t offer WebP support.
+Hence, you cannot serve WebP images to all visitors yet.
+To address this issue, you can use a WordPress plugin that converts images to WebP and serves WebP versions to visitors whose browsers support it while using the original images to visitors whose browsers don’t.

 For more tactics to optimize images, check out our full guide to optimize images for web performance.

-Do you have any questions about how to use WebP on WordPress?
-Ask us in the comments.
+If you have any questions about using WebP on WordPress, please ask us in the comments below!

 If you enjoyed this article, then you’ll love Kinsta’s WordPress hosting platform.
 Turbocharge your website and get 24/7 support from our veteran WordPress team.
 Our Google Cloud powered infrastructure focuses on scalability, performance, and security.
 Let us show you the Kinsta difference!
 Check out our plans